 Although it depends on the translator, many translation projects only take a matter of hours to a few days at most to complete.
 However, there are indeed plenty of other translation projects that take a couple of weeks to get done and actually require a team instead of just one translator.
 These are either due to the sheer volume of paperwork in the translation project, subject specialization, both, and/or client guidelines.

 That being said, some copywriting projects, in general, are completed in a matter of days to less than a week.
 But copywriting, good copywriting takes time.
 After all, making persuasive, meaningful, thought-provoking, and well-intentioned content from scratch requires plenty of research.

 Of course, this depends on the project whether you’re working on a web page, blog post, or an advertising campaign.
 But generally speaking, copywriting can’t be rushed or else quality diminishes drastically.
 This also doesn’t include editing and revision time.
 It’s not common for clients to extend projects by days and even weeks on end for the sake of refining it.

 Translation and transcreation are different forms of language services.

 It should be clear by now that translation requires different skills compared to transcreation.
-Indeed, they both engage in foreign language application, but it’s how it’s used to fulfil specific client demands that make all the difference.
+Indeed, they both engage in foreign language application, but it’s how to fulfil specific client demands that make all the difference.
 So you see, you can rest easy knowing that translators and other language specialists won’t be your competition.
 In the end, they’re both different forms of language services.